wicseurope/WiCSeurope/joinus.md

       </p>
       <p class="join-text">
-        If you are organizing (or planning to organize) a conference, workshop, or academic meeting and would like to collaborate with WiCS-Europe, we would be very happy to hear from you.
+        If you are organizing (or planning to organize) a conference, workshop, or academic meeting and would like to collaborate with WiCS+Europe, we would be very happy to hear from you.
       </p>
       <p class="join-meta">
         Contact us at<br>